-An evening tour which takes you up into the Highlands behind Cairns looking for some of the unique fauna of this region.
+An evening tour looking for the nocturnal birds and other animals that live in the Wet Tropics of Far North Queensland.
+This takes you up into the Highlands behind Cairns looking for some of the unique fauna of this region.
 The itinerary can vary due to weather, animal movements and the special requests of clients.
 There are some different destinations that can be used for spotlighting and so the actual itinerary may vary due to the time of year, local conditions and what clients want to see.

 AU$190.00 per person (minimum 2 people)

 This will be arranged at time of booking and will depend on where your accommodation is situated.

 Usually around 10:30pm – 11:00pm at your accommodation depending on where it is situated.

 An exciting wildlife tour with an experienced wildlife guide.
 We will visit some different sites some of which are on private land with restricted access on the Southern Tablelands above Cairns.

 After being picked up from your accommodation you will head out onto the Tablelands to visit various mammal watching sites.